Keto diet facts - An expert nutrition review

-The ketogenic diet is a rather recent entry on the weight loss scene, but it has been around for much longer.
+The ketogenic diet is a more recent entry on the weight loss scene, but it has been around for much longer.
 Hundreds of years ago, people recognized that fasting helped control seizures, such as from epilepsy.
 But fasting isn't a realistic long-term solution.
-Eventually the ketogenic diet evolved, to mimic some metabolic aspects of fasting.
-It's still used, especially for children who do not respond well to anticonvulsant medications.
+Eventually, the ketogenic diet evolved to mimic the metabolic aspects of fasting.
+It's still used, especially for children who do not respond well to medications that control seizures.
 One undesirable side effect of the diet on children is weight loss.
 Careful attention must be paid to children on this diet to be sure they maintain enough food intake to support growth and maintain weight.
 It's that undesirable side effect that brought the ketogenic diet to the attention of dieters.
-Now it's promoted as a miracle cure for obesity.
+Now it's being promoted to treat obesity.

-The ketogenic diet is extremely restrictive, to push metabolism into ketosis.
-As a percent of calories, the diet is:
+The ketogenic diet must be extremely restrictive to push metabolism into ketosis.
+The approximate percentage of calories is:

-All typical carbohydrate foods are prohibited, aside from certain green vegetables in small amounts.
+All typical carbohydrate foods are prohibited, aside from certain vegetables in small amounts.

-Contrary to popular belief this is not a high protein diet.
+Contrary to popular belief, this is not a high protein diet.
 At 20% of calories, protein is actually limited to a modest amount.
 For example, for a 1600 calorie daily intake, protein would be 80 grams, or about 25 - 30 grams for each of 3 meals.
 That's roughly a 4 oz portion of meat, not a giant steak.
-And the protein must be restricted that way to make room for the required fat intake.
+And protein foods must be restricted to leave room for high fat foods.

 The permitted food list is very specific, and most of the foods are high-fat: